Effective Personal Protective Equipment Program

 Before constructing a PPE program, the hierarchy of controls or a priority list should be written.

-Safety equipment is considered as the last line of defense so focus on substitution, elimination, administrative controls and engineering controls first.
+First of all, safety equipment is considered as the last line of defense so focus on substitution, elimination, administrative controls and engineering controls first.

 Once that has been acknowledged, the employer should ensure all parties fully participate in the program, a reliable program coordinator is appointed and the PPE program is reviewed periodically.